constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 Meg Ryan is also directly linked to Kevin Bacon, because they both appeared in the movie "In the Cut".
 Robin Wright has many such indirect links of length 2 back to Kevin Bacon: for example, Robin Wright was in "Hurlyburly" with Meg Ryan, and in "The Princess Bride" with Wallace Shawn, who appeared in "Starting Over" with Kevin Bacon.

-57s

 The Oracle of Bacon is a website that tries to track every performer's connections via movies to every other performer.
 It scrapes Wikipedia to obtain the data that it uses.
 This oracle has no difficulty finding many such links of length two between Robin Wright and Kevin Bacon.
-However, according the oracle, Robin Wright has no such direct link to Kevin Bacon at present. [^NewYorkILoveYou]
+However, according the oracle, Robin Wright has no such direct link to Kevin Bacon at present. [^newyorkiloveyou]

-1m23

 So a performer's "Bacon Number" is the length of a shortest path from that performer back to Kevin Bacon.
 Thus Kevin Bacon himself has a Bacon number of zero,  Tom Hanks, Meg Ryan, and Wallace Shawn have Bacon numbers of one, and Robin Wright has a Bacon number of two.

-1m41

 Of course, the selection of Kevin Bacon as the "root" of the Six Degrees is arbitrary, we could play the Six Degrees of Robin Wright just as easily.
 In this game,  Robin Wright has a Wright Number of zero,  Tom Hanks, Meg Ryan, and Wallace Shawn have Wright numbers of one,  and Kevin Bacon has a Wright number of two.
 If Kevin Bacon ever appears in a hypothetical future movie that Robin Wright also appears in,  then someday Kevin Bacon could also have a Wright number of one.

-2m11

 Part of the appeal of this game is that each link naturally combines three things together into a little story, which are built up into larger stories, which enhances memory and recall of a corpus of knowledge.
 I call this a "Memory Tripod", but this is nothing new.
 Greek and Roman philosophies have long recognized the value of various mnemonics and heuristics to enhance the art of memory.
 In the study of Rhetoric, there is the Method of Loci, to enhance memory by a physical location, real or imagined.
 Today, sometimes this is called a memory palace.
 These are examples of elaborative encoding.
 Variations on elaborative encoding have long been widely appreciated, both in classical scholarship of Grammar and Rhetoric, two legs of the Trivium, and also in the modern departments of English and Creative Writing.

-2m39

 In the context of the Six Degrees, Kevin Bacon is a MacGuffin, a plot device to motivate the game.
-The game should highlight just how connected we are to each other.
+At it's best, the game highlights just how connected we are to each other.
 The Oracle of Bacon demonstrates that the overwhelming majority of cataloged performers, no matter how obscure, have a Bacon number of six or less.
-When you extend the notion of what counts as a "connection" to social situations, you get a social game that, when at its best, should help us understand and appreciate how we are connected to each other.[^CradleOfKumankind]
+When you extend the notion of what counts as a "connection" to social situations, you get a social game that, when at its best, should help us understand and appreciate how we are connected to each other.[^cradleofhumankind]

-3m13

 When it comes to choosing a MacGuffin for a Six Degrees game, not all choices are the same.
 Not all choices are similar, either, but it wouldn't make much a difference to play the Six Degrees of Kevin Bacon or the Six Degrees of Robin Wright, or Wallace Shawn or Tom Hanks or Meg Ryan.
 These are all high-profile, well-known performers.

-3m38

 Let's introduce a somewhat arbitrary statistic into our domain of discourse:  let's take each individual performer cataloged in the database, compute the Robin Wright number for each performer, and then average the Wright number among all those hundreds of thousands of performers.
 Thus, in the Six Degrees of Robin Wright, the average Wright number is just over 3.
 The other performers I've mentioned have a very similar statistic.
 The actor with the smallest such statistic is Christopher Lee.
 In the Six Degrees of Christopher Lee, the average Lee number is just under 3.
 It's quite difficult to simply guess an actor with a high statistic:  even in the Six Degrees of Tommy Wiseau, the average performer has a Wiseau number just under 4.

-4m28

 But we should recognize that both this statistic and the Oracle of Bacon fail to provide any kind of definitive truth.
 Rather, they provide a point of discovery.
 The discovery is a starting point for lateral cross-checking and internal consistency-checking.
 The discovery is a starting point for accounting honestly for the different types of uncertainty and doubt that we should or should not have regarding any conclusions we may wish to draw from the Oracle of Bacon.

-5m00

 These processes of discovery, investigation, lateral cross-checking, internal consistency-checking, and review are necessary for developing meaningful understandings of your domains of study.
 And then, as I imagine the philosoper and mathematician William Kingdon Clifford might say, taking our epistemic responsibilities seriously require the wise application of logic, uncertainty, and doubt.
 But of course, all the best tools that analytical philosophy and statistics have to offer are useless without starting with a commitment to honesty, and some understanding of all that entails.

-5m45

 # Paul Erdős and God's Textbook of Mathematics

 Paul Erdős was a famously eccentric mathematician who co-authored papers with a particularly large number of other people.
 Just like Kevin Bacon and Robin Wright are good choices for the roots of a Six Degrees of Hollywood performers who have appeared in a movie together,  Paul Erdős is a good choice for a root of a Six Degrees of mathematicians who have published a paper together.
 Much like the Six Degrees of Kevin Bacon is a whimsical social game, the Six Degrees of Paul Erdős is sometimes discussed among mathematicians and other researchers.
 For example, my Erdős number is three, through Guo-Qiang Zhang and Rodney Canfield.

-40s

 Paul Erdős famously used "God's Book of Proofs" as a metaphor for a book containing the clearest, most concise, and most insightful proofs of every theorem.
 I imagine God's Textbook of Mathematics as similarly fantastical book that understands exactly where a student is at, and rearranges itself to teach a student whatever the student wants to know in the most expedient fashion possible.
 Alternatively, the textbook can suggest a topic to learn about, if the student so desires.

-1m11

 The closest approximation to interacting with God's Textbook that I have personally ever experienced, is talking with Dr. Julian Gevirtz, who is a teacher of mine I once had for Calculus at the Indiana Academy for Science, Mathematics, and the Humanities at Ball State University.
 By saying "The Stern Brocot tree is near the front of God's Textbook of Mathematics", I'm stating a conjecture that if a student doesn't already know about the Stern-Brocot tree, then in the overwhelming majority of cases, that would soon change if the student was learning from the Textbook.

-1m48

 For an idea to be near the front of God's Textbook of Mathematics, it must be an ideal root for a Six Degrees game.
 It must be a hypercollaborator, and well connected to diverse topics in higher mathematics.
 Is the idea equally at home in both continuous _and_ discrete math classes?
 Well, that's a hint we might be onto a hypercollaborator.
 Does the idea tie together ideas from many different topics in unexpected ways?
 That's some of the best evidence that we have indeed found a hypercollaborator!

-2m20

 For an idea to be near the front of God's Textbook of Mathematics, it should ideally be a "power tool" of elementary mathematics in its own right.
 And it should invite students to pick up and play with some of the other key power tools of mathematics, especially in Computer Science and Discrete Math, Geometry and Linear Algebra, Probability and Statistics, and even Calculus and Number Theory.
 I fully endorse Arthur Benjamin's call to teach Statistics before Calculus.
 We would do well to broaden the mathematical curriculum before we encourage our students to go deep, and it seems like a wise heuristic to encourage most students to go deeper into Statistics before we encourage them to go deeper into Calculus.

-3m00

 For a idea to be near the front of God's Textbook of Mathematics for most students, it must be plausibly comprehensible to most people interested in learning math, no matter the age, skill, background, or preexisting level of knowledge.
 Therefore, the idea must be made concrete, and must not be treated abstractly.
 It must be relatively "small", and not depend on complicated ideas and abstractions.
-We as teachers must work diligently to apply Ardila's Axioms and the philosophy of Fred Rogers to our approach and presentation of the material.
+We as teachers must work diligently to apply Ardila's Axioms[^ardilasaxioms] and the philosophy of Fred Rogers to our approach and presentation of the material.
 And we as teachers must work hard to make the idea as tangible as possible using whatever linguistic metaphors and cultural artifacts that are available to the target audience.
 Thus, the Stern-Brocot tree is like a Museum of Fractions,  Pascal's Triangle is like a Maze of Counting, and the Symmetry Group of the Square is like a Book of Algebra.
 Choosing a metaphor is hard work.
 Choose poorly, and the metaphor falls apart quickly,  but choose well, and the metaphor has a better chance of being durable enough to construct a memory tripod in the mind of a student.

-4m15

 # An Aggregate Theory of Concrete Mathematics, and learning via a human-computer feedback loop

 The Museum of Fractions, the Maze of Counting, and the Book of Algebra are like the aggregates of concrete math.
 Computer programming is like portland cement, and the water in this recipe is heuristics.

-12s

 Heuristics is wisdom that can help you analyze an issue and make more informed judgements about deciding which problem to solve, how to solve that problem, what to study next, and more.
 A good heuristic is a wise rule of thumb, but no heuristic is an ironclad principle.
 Heuristics can suggest a course of action, but they do not guarantee a solution.
 Therefore a heurstic is not a proof, although they certainly lead to proofs.
 A heuristic is not a discovery, though heuristics certainly lead to discoveries.

-50s

 ## The beginning of God's Textbook?